Patty Jenkins facts for kids

 Style and themes

-Connie Nielsen (who plays Hippolyta in the Wonder Woman franchise) said that Jenkins fought for feminist themes to be included in the Wonder Woman film and rejected the idea of including a controversial origin story for the Amazons which portrayed them as victims rather than warriors.
+Connie Nielsen (who plays Hippolyta in the Wonder Woman franchise) said that Jenkins fought for feminist themes to be included in Wonder Woman, and rejected the idea of including a controversial origin story for the Amazons, which portrayed them as victims rather than warriors.

 Some of Jenkins' mentors and influencers include Gary Ross, Kathryn Bigelow and Steve Perry.
-She mentions that she often likes to discuss the process of making music with musicians like Perry.
+She mentions that she often likes to discuss the process of making soundtracks with musicians like Perry, who was a musical consultant on her film Monster.
 The organization and structure of music, according to Jenkins, has a lot of parallels to theatre and drama.
 As a director, she uses this rhythm to direct the delivery of dialogues.
-Perry was also the musical consultant on her film Monster.

 Personal life